By Staff Writer at LMG Security / Nov 14th, 2024

 • You are one update cycle after a web application security test in which vulnerabilities are found – retesting is key to ensuring all gaps were successfully remediated

 Web application security assessments are helpful both pre- and post-production.
-Many web applications use common libraries with underlying components that could have exploitable vulnerabilities.
+Many web applications use common libraries with underlying components that could have exploitable vulnerabilities like the infamous Log4j exploits (read our blog or watch our video for more details).
 Unfortunately, many web apps don’t get patched like traditional systems, and periodic web application security testing can help organizations uncover these security gaps.

 Question: What common vulnerabilities do you find in these assessments?

 Answer: The LMG Security team has done many, many hundreds of web application security assessments.
-Some of the concerning things companies many discover during these tests are cloud misconfigurations, leaked admin credentials, authentication issues, and API information disclosures.
+Some concerning things that organizations may discover are cloud misconfigurations, leaked admin credentials, authentication issues, and exploitable API vulnerabilities.
 With web application use increasing over the last 5 years, our team feels these tests simply don’t get the attention they deserve.
 Web application security assessments provide a deeper dive into applications and APIs that can unearth critical security vulnerabilities.
-Here a few examples:
+Here are a few examples:

 • An authentication error can enable hackers to bypass authentication and extract Personally Identifiable Information (PII), Confidential Information (CI), and more.